pbxforce/ovpn-script-for-openvpn/README.md

 # ovpn-script-for-openvpn
 #This simple bash script used to APPEND ca.crt, client.crt and client.key content into client.ovpn file.

 #APPEND ca.crt, client.crt and client.key contents into client.conf file and generate modified .ovpn file.
 Give these attributes in the command while running this script.
-Keep the format same as described:
+Keep the format and sequence same as described:

         bash scr.sh <.ovpn-give-file-name> <ca.crt> <client.crt> <client.key>